JabariD/backend-projects/elevator-simulator/README.md

  - uint32 MAX_FLOOR
  - enum BUSYNESS (LEVEL_1, LEVEL_2, LEVEL_3)
  - uint32 ELEVATOR_MAX_SPEED
 	 - Note: Elevator's Max Speed is rarely used in the real-word because of acceleration and other [physics/mathly concepts](https://www.phoenixmodularelevator.com/elevator-speed/).
-This field is used to
+This field is used mainly to be used for how long the elevator should WAIT i.e. "going 1 floor up --> wait 1/1 1ms=1mph in simulation time ~ 5s." = 3mph
  - uint32 ELEVATOR_CAPACITY

 ##### People (Elevator Customers)
-People are represent as a struct and contain the most important fields:
+People are represented as a struct and contain the most important fields:
  - ID
  - Floor src
+ - Desired Direction (UP or DOWN)
  - Floor dest

-For metrics, People will also contain, wait_time to begin with
+ - [Metrics]
+	 - Wait time (starts at time entered queue and ends when leaves queue)

 ##### Elevator
-The elevator will use it's own queue data structure to manage People nodes.
+The elevator will use it's own queue data structure = people on the elevator.
+(INSIDE QUEUE) The elevator also uses a queue data structure = people on the outside of the elevator who have pressed the button.
+(OUTSIDE QUEUE)
+The elevator will use = it's current destinations

 The elevator will start on Floor 0.
+- The basic behavior of the elevator to go to the next person on the OUTSIDE QUEUE and enque to them the INSIDE QUEUE.
+- On the way to the destination, on each Floor, that the Elevator travels by, it will check if this Floor's Desired Direction is the same as it's going.
+If yes, then allow every one on this floor onto the INSIDE QUEUE.

 ### "User" Game-Mode
 In this mode, the user has full control of the elevator and decides who goes where.
 Depending on 3 busyness (1, 2, 3) elevator customers randomly appear on different floors at a specific rate.
 Each customer has